ThisIs-RJP/Virtualisation-/Kubernetes Course/Section 2/Kubernetes and Services - Simplified.md

 #### First off, what is a Service?

 - A Kubernetes Service provides a stable, reliable way to route traffic to a set of pods.
-It is an way to expose an application running on a set of pods as a network service
+It is a way to expose an application running on a set of pods as a network service
 	- In other words, it lets the users or applications to access other applications in the cluster

 #### Now, we can go over some very important Services